unarealidad-tech-studio/canarium-appinstance-skeleton/README.md

-# canarium-appinstance-skeleton
+# AppInstanceSkeleton

-A clonable project that serves as the starting project for appinstances
+A clonable project that serves as the starting project for appinstances.
+See http://www.canarium.ph/#creating-a-site for more details.